andneo/andneo-website-source/content/authors/admin/_index.md

 ---
 # Display name
 name: Andreas Neophytou
+type: about
 # Username (this should match the folder name)
 authors:
 - admin

 # Is this the primary user of the site?
 superuser: true
+# Title: Andreas Neophytou
+# avatar_shape: square

 # Role/position
-role: Postdoctoral Researcher in Soft Matter
+role: Postdoctoral Researcher

 # Organizations/Affiliations
 organizations: